 Companies across industries, including the likes of Northrop Grumman, NASA, and Revolt, use PostgreSQL to store sensitive data like financial transactions, classified information, PII, PHI, and confidential client data.

 Given its popularity, it naturally follows that there’s an ever-growing need for protecting and synthesizing data stored in Postgres.
-In fact, Postgres was the first database type we supported in the early days of Tonic for this very reason.
-But in the spirit of open source, let’s take a look at the tools available for creating mock data in-house.
+In fact, Postgres was the first database type we supported in the early days of Tonic.ai for this very reason.
+We've come a long way since then, and our product line has grown, including adding a platform for synthesizing data from scratch: Tonic Fabricate.

 For specific, step-by-step instructions on how to create mock data using PostgreSQL, here are two great resources: